adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 permalink: /chapters/introduction/
 ---

-*MaintainableCSS* is an approach to writing CSS that helps you and your team (current and future) maintain CSS.
+*MaintainableCSS* is an approach to architecting and writing CSS that helps you and your team of developers.
+Write modular, scalable and maintainable code with some very simple rules.

 ## What is the goal of *MaintainableCSS*?

-If I had to sum up the overarching goal of *MaintainableCSS* in one paragraph it would be as follows:

-**To ensure that as a developer, I can edit an existing feature (or add a new one) to the codebase without worrying that overzealous, pre-existing styles will cause a problem for me or that I will cause regression elsewhere.**
+The single goal of *MaintainableCSS* is to ensure that as a developer, I can edit an existing feature (or add a new one) to the codebase without worrying that overzealous, pre-existing styles will cause a problem for me or that I will cause unexpected regression elsewhere.

 ## There is nothing to download